lucasschejtman/resttogql-workshop/instructions/content/20_getting_started/20_bootstrapping_the_app.md

 ### Deploying using the CDK

 Inside the infrastructure all the neccessary services have been defined in code.
-We not need to run the CDK inside this folder and deploy the resultant cloud formation templates
+We not need to run the CDK inside this folder and deploy the resultant cloud formation templates.

+{{% notice tip %}}
+You can learn more about the cdk at [https://github.com/awslabs/aws-cdk](https://github.com/awslabs/aws-cdk).
+{{% /notice %}}

 ```bash
 # install modules